chaanakyaaM/QueryPDF/README.md

 ## 🔍 Features

 - **Privacy**: All processing happens on your machine, no data leaves your system.
+- **Local Caching**: Caches both tokenizers and embedding models locally for offline use and faster future runs.
 - **Interactive Page Selection**: Specify which pages to analyze at runtime.
 - **Graceful Exit Handling**: Automatically cleans up ChromaDB collections on exit.
 - **Visual Progress Feedback**: Shows embedding generation progress.